iamdanfox/frankenrust/README.md

 React
 -----

-That browser chrome is a bit of a let-down, I wanted something native looking!
+That browser chrome is a bit of a let-down, I want something native looking!

 <https://github.com/nwjs/nw.js/wiki/Frameless-window> has some recommendations, so I add the following to package.json